I have a

 I am bound for promised land.

-3. No chilling winds nor poisonous breath
+3. No chilling winds nor poisonous

 Can reach that healthful shore;